NicholasVirgil/azure-network-protocols/README.md

 <img src="https://i.imgur.com/4mSBFId.png" height="80%" width="80%" alt="Network Security Rule"/>
 </p>
 <p>
 This is where we are going to set up our Inbound Network Security Rule.
 This allows for us to customize our firewall settings based on the protocol we choose, in this case, we will set it up based off of the ICMP protocol since that is the protocol we have filtered our traffic by inside of Wireshark so we can actually analyze and view the data.
 Since we don't want any traffic going to VM2's private IP address, we are going to set our Action to Deny inside of our Inbound Network Security Rule to block any traffic going to that IP address.
-We are also going to set the priority to 200, set up a custom name for our inbound rule just so we have a description of what our custom rule entails.
+We are also going to set the priority to 200 so that it's top priority over the other rules, set up a custom name for our inbound rule just so we have a description of what our custom rule entails.
 </p>
 <br />